mreinstein/node-gearman/README.md

 None of these are implementations of the full protocol, though they do provide some good code snippets.
 As of the time of this writing, they haven't been updated in 6+ months.

-This library is an implementation of the full worker and client protocol.
-It's written in Coffeescript, but you can compile this into javascript and use that if you prefer.
+Benefits:
+* full implementation of worker and client functionality
+* very small (thanks to coffeescript goodness)
+* fast
+* fairly low level, lean abstractions over raw gearman protocol

+TODO
-TODO: wire up the server responses
+* wire up the server responses for worker requests

-TODO: tests
+* tests

-TODO: usage examples
+* usage examples